Clean Water Act: Reproductive problems

 Reproductive problems refer to any illness of the reproductive system.
 New research by Brunel University and the University of Exeter strengthens the relationship between water pollution and rising male fertility problems.
-Study identified a group of chemicals that act as anti-androgens in polluted water, which inhibits the function of the male hormone, testosterone, reducing male fertility.
+Study identified a group of chemicals that act as antiandrogens in polluted water, which inhibits the function of the male hormone testosterone, reducing male fertility.

 Neurological disorders

 Neurological disorders are diseases of the brain, spine and the nerves that connect them.
 The new study of more than 700 people in California's Central Valley found that those who likely consumed contaminated private well water had a higher rate of Parkinson's.
 The risk was 90 percent higher for those who had private wells near fields sprayed with widely used insecticides.
 Unlike water supplies in large cities, private wells are mostly unregulated and are not monitored for contaminants.
 Many of them exist at shallow depths of less than 20 yards, and some of the crop chemicals used to kill pests and weeds can flow into ground water.
 Therefore, private wells are likely to contain pesticides, which can attack developing brains (womb or infancy), leading to neurological diseases later in life.
-A study led by UCLA epidemiology professor Beate Ritz suggests that "people with Parkinson’s were more likely to have consumed private well water, and had consumed it on average 4.3 years longer than those who did not have the disease."
+A study led by UCLA epidemiology professor Beate Ritz suggests that "people with Parkinson's were more likely to have consumed private well water, and had consumed it on average 4.3 years longer than those who did not have the disease."

 Waters protected

+As of the 2023 Supreme Court rule Sackett v.
+EPA, only "relatively permanent" waters (such as streams, oceans, rivers and lakes) connected to "navigable waters," and wetlands that are "indistinguishable" from such waters, are covered under the CWA.